• Skip to primary navigation

 Quick Summary

-• Provide funding to startup employees seeking to buy shares through an Employee Stock Purchase Program, and participate in the upside.
+• Provides funding to startup employees seeking to buy shares through an ESPP, and participate in the upside.

 • Low “carry” fees compared with other venture capital platforms.